RedHatNordicsSA/linux4win/content/assign3.md

 ## Distribute the ssh key to the servers to be managed

-Now when we have the key generated we need the public part of the key to add to the servers that we are going to manage.
+:boom: Now when we have the key generated we need the public part of the key to add to the servers that we are going to manage.
 ```
 cat .ssh/id_rsa.pub
 ```